can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 That means that class name should be exported as well as all generic functions generated for it accessors.
 A good example is [cl-journal.db][db] package.
-Three classes with a handful of slots each generated a long list of symbols to export and besides that there were still ordinary functions and special variables.
-And since generic functions where magically generated it still left open questions about how they will work if such generic functions where imported from two different packages into third one.
+Three classes with a handful of slots each generated a long list of symbols to export and besides that, there were still ordinary functions and special variables.
+And since generic functions where magically generated it still left open questions about how they will work if such generic functions were imported from two different packages into third one.
 I'm sure this behavior is defined somewhere, but I don't know.

-In the end I got so tired of all this maintenance that I started importing whol packages with `:use` even though I treated that earlier as a non recommended way.
+In the end, I got so tired of all this maintenance that I started importing whole packages with `:use` even though I treated that earlier as a non recommended way.

 ### Standard library

-I think a very thick book can be compiled from all the complaints regarding standard package of the language.
+I think a very thick book can be compiled from all the complaints regarding the standard package of the language.
 Sometimes there are functions that are of no interest to most people and there are many cases when obviously necessary functions are not there.